 [Peter Brosens] Now we’re all shooting digital, so you instantly see what you’re doing, but that film was shot on 35mm.
-By the time we received the rushed of “Khadak,” we were already a few weeks further.
+By the time we received the rushes of “Khadak,” we were already a few weeks further.
 There was no way for us to reshoot anything, with all the animals, the military trucks, the local extras, the access to trains—everything was a one in a million chance.

 With the location shooting you do, sometimes in remote areas, is it difficult to hold on to your shooting schedule?

 [Peter Brosens] You know, the average amount of shooting days for a Flemish feature film is thirty-three days.
 For “King of the Belgians,” we had budgeted it at twenty-eight days while we shot the whole film in nineteen days—actually twenty days if you want, one of the shooting days is not in the film because we then had shot another ending which we ultimately didn’t use.
-So with our twenty days, we cancelled a quarter of the shooting schedule because it wasn’t necessary.
-Usually it’s the other way around, people go over their shooting schedule.
+So with our twenty days, we canceled a quarter of the shooting schedule because it wasn’t necessary.
+Usually, it’s the other way around; people go over their shooting schedule.

 [Jessica Woodworth] We came home early from Mongolia, also from Peru, we finished three days earlier in “The Fifth Season,” and we came home a week early from “King of the Belgians.”
-Nobody wanted to come home—ever [laughs].
-But cinema is so sacred to us that we only shoot what we really believe in.
+Nobody wanted to go home—ever [laughs].
+But cinema is so sacred to us that we only shoot what we believe in.
 We’re always looking for the essence, even in our script phase.
-That’s why our scripts are sort of skinny—minimalist—purging everything that is not one hundred percent necessary.
-We do that in the script phase quite brutally, then on the set, and in our minds we are already anticipating the editing.
+That’s why our scripts are skinny—minimalist—purging everything that is not one hundred percent necessary.
+We do that in the script phase quite brutally, then on the set, and in our minds, we are already anticipating the editing.

 How did you cast Peter Van den Begin as the king, and do you have a specific working method on the set once the camera starts rolling?